Flexure test

 What can you determine using a flexure test?

 Depending on the material, different material properties can be determined.
-The results of the flexure test show, in particular, the material behavior near the surface of the specimen.
+The results or characteristic values of the flexure test show, in particular, the material behavior near the surface of the specimen.
 The deflections measured are approximately four times greater than the extensions in a tensile test.

 - Strength testing of materials